vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 DMARC will pass if the P1 Sender and P2 Sender are equal, and/or SPF and DKIM are passed.
 If the P1 sender is not equal to the P2 sender, then DKIM must pass for the P2 sender domain in order to get a DMARC pass.

 ### Implementation of DMARC
 Before using DMARC, you need to know how often it will fail.
-You should consider to start monitor the DMARC fails, before setting the DMARC policy directly on reject.
+You should consider monitoring DMARC failures before setting the DMARC policy directly to reject.

 There are several monitoring tools that convert the DMARC reports into a clear dashboard.
 One such tool is [Valimail](https://www.valimail.com/blog/office-365-free-dmarc-monitoring/) (free for Microsoft 365 users with an Exchange Online plan).